Brazier85/Ficsit2Discord/README.md

 - **Bot Prefix**: The bot responds to commands starting with `!sf`.
 You can modify the prefix by adjusting the `prefix` in the `Satisfactory` cog.

 - **Environment Variables**: Ensure the `.env` file contains the correct details for your Discord bot and Satisfactory server.
+You can get the api token via the ingame server manager console: `server.GenerateAPIToken`

 ## Commands